-During their visit to the Floridsdorf correctional institution, the delegation perceived Lengthy lock-up a note posted on the door to the cell of an inmate with relaxed sentence.
+During their visit to the Floridsdorf correctional institution, the delegation perceived a note posted on the door to the cell of an inmate with relaxed sentence.
 The note read: "Lock-up until further notice: Monday to Thursday 2:30 p.m., Friday 12:30 p.m., Saturday, weekend, holiday 11:30 a.m.".